SonicMoE: Accelerating MoE with IO and Tile-aware Optimizations: Activation memory and training throughput benchmark configurations

-The configurations for the 4 subfigures in Figure~\ref{fig:token_rounding_speed} are listed below as a list.
+The configurations for the 4 subfigures in Figure~\ref{fig:token_rounding_speed} are listed below.
 Notice that we consistently use $\tileM$ as 128 when we benchmark the TR's speed. \begin{itemize} \item \textbf{Top-left 2 subfigures}: We use $(T,d,n,K)=(16384,1536,256,8)$ and we vary $E$ from 64 to 512.

 \item \textbf{Top-right 2 subfigures}: We use $(T,d,n,K)=(16384,1536,1024,2)$ and we vary $E$ from 16 to 128.

 \item \textbf{Bottom-left 2 subfigures}: We use $(T,d,n,K)=(16384,4096,512,8)$ and we vary $E$ from 64 to 512.